Wheel Joints can be used for making e.g. vehicles on wheels. Turn the node to set the rolling axis and enable the Motor Roll for automatic movement.

 Spring Limit Lower / Upper | Lower / upper limits for the spring |

-Here's a link to a demo that shows how to implement and use the Wheel Joint node:
+Here's a link to a demo that shows how to use the Wheel Joint node: